ElvinEga/devportfolio/README.md

 `npm run dev`

-Open your web browser and visit http://localhost:3000 to see the Organico landing page in action.
+Open your web browser and visit http://localhost:3000 to see the Devportfolio landing page in action.

 ## Deployment

-Follow these steps to deploy the Organico landing page:
+Follow these steps to deploy the Devportfolio landing page:

 1. Build the production-ready optimized version of the project:
    `npm run build`